What Is Better, A Pension, Property Investment Or Savings?

 Savings As An Alternative

 It goes without saying that having a little extra stashed away for the day you retire is always better.
-Putting money away in a separate savings account will give you the flexibility to withdraw funds when you want to.
+Putting money away in a separate savings account will give you the flexibility to withdraw funds when you want to and you can find the best savings account for you if you compare products.
 Additionally, you will not be restricted to how much you will be able to withdraw at any one time.
 Opting for only having savings can be a dangerous game.
 You will not get the added tax benefits when you hit retirement age.
 It is suggested that you always have additional savings as well as pension pots.

 Many people are turning to buying property as a means to boost their investment portfolio.
 This too has both its pros and its cons.
 If you buy cheaper property and pay it off by the time you retire you’ll be able to rent the place off to provide an alternative to receiving your pension.
 Alternatively, you could also sell the place when you retire to give you a lump sum payout.
 The con of doing this would be that you will be subject to property taxes and you will lose some of your investment.
 Another con to doing this is that managing property becomes difficult especially in retirement.
 You’ll, therefore, end up spending money you don’t have on a company that will manage the property on your behalf.